 Did You Know?

-The story of Lilith and her connection to vampires begins thousands of years ago, although it is not made explicit until modern times.
-The Hebrew word in Isaiah ("lylyth") sometimes translated as Lilith does not refers to any single entity but rather a type of demon.
-The earliest reference to a Lilith appears to date from 2400 BCE.
+The story of Lilith and her connection to vampires begins thousands of years ago.
+The Hebrew word in Isaiah ("lylyth") sometimes translated as Lilith does not refers to any single entity but a type of demon.
+The earliest reference to a Lilith dates from 2400 BCE.
 A list of Sumerian kings identifies a "lillu"-demon (or incubus) as the father (not the mother) of Gilgamesh.
 The feminine form was "lilitu", a class of demoness figures which included "ardat lili" (handmaidens of Lilith) and "Irdu Lili" (thought to mate with men at night).
-The vampiric qualities of the "lillu" and "lilitu" is found in our earliest extant records in that they were believed to "drain" their victims, albeit not their victims' blood.
-In later Jewish traditions the figure of Lilith solidified.
-For example, in the Talmud (BT Sabbath 151b) she is said to be responsible for the erotic dreams of men.
+The vampiric qualities of the "lillu" and "lilitu" are that they were believed to "drain" their victims, albeit not their victims' blood.
+In later Jewish traditions, the figure of Lilith solidified.
+In the Talmud (BT Sabbath 151b) she is said to be responsible for men's erotic dreams.
 More importantly, the Rabbinic commentary on Genesis and its account of Eve's creation includes remarks (cf. Midrash Rabbah 18:4) about two "Eves" in an apparent attempt to correct what was perceived as the implication of two creations in the Hebrew text.
-Later, in medieval writings such as the Zohar and the Chronicles of Jerahmeel, Lilith is specifically said to have mated with Adam and produced a demonic offspring of some kind.
-The combination of such Jewish folklore or legendary accounts and the vampiric quality of the demon Lilith whom (according to these accounts) Adam mated along with the resulting "demonic" offspring enabled the modern conceptions of Lilith as the original creator of vampires.
+Later, in medieval writings such as the Zohar and the Chronicles of Jerahmeel, Lilith is said to have mated with Adam and produced a demonic offspring of some kind.
+The combination of Jewish folklore or legendary accounts and the vampiric quality of the demon Lilith whom (according to these accounts) Adam mated along with the resulting "demonic" offspring enabled the modern conceptions of Lilith as the original creator of vampires.
 See more